secretstartups/handbook/content/job-families/sales/director-of-field-enablement.md

 - Forecast/pipeline management
 - Pipeline conversion and velocity

+## Senior Manager, Field Enablement Programs

+The Senior Manager, Field Enablement Programs is a global Sales, Partner, Technical, or Customer Success Enablement leader with the ability to thrive in a growing software AI-Powered DevSecOps organization.
+Reporting to the Director or Sr Director of Field Enablement, they are responsible for building and managing a world-class global sales training and enablement program.

+### Job Grade

+The Senior Manager, Field Enablement Programs is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+### Responsibilities

+### Requirements

+### Performance Indicators

 ## Manager, Field Enablement Programs

-The Manager of Field Enablement Programs is a global Sales, Partner, and Customer Success Enablement leader with the ability to thrive in a growing software DevOps organization.
-Reporting to the Senior Director of Field Enablement, they are responsible for building and managing a virtual, world-class global sales training and enablement programs team.
+The Manager of Field Enablement Programs is a global Sales, Partner, Technical, or Customer Success Enablement leader with the ability to thrive in a growing software AI-Powered DevSecOps organization.
+Reporting to the Director or Sr Director of Field Enablement, they are responsible for building and managing a world-class global sales training and enablement program.

 ### Job Grade